 Coochiemudlo Island, originally named Innis Island, appears to have had its Aboriginal name restored in the 1880s.
 The name is believed to have been derived from an Aboriginal expression describing the red soil and rock common to both it and Victoria Point on the mainland.
 The distance between the two is one kilometre.
 In 1885 allotments on the island were offered for sale and some farming was taken up, mostly fruit and vegetables.
 The gardens and the stands of healthy trees gave the island considerable charm, making it a popular day-trip and holiday place in the 1930s.
 A golf course was laid out on the south-west of the island.
 In 1961 Coochiemudlo was the first of several Moreton Bay islands to be residentially subdivided.
 A proposed skyway cable-car from Victoria Point (1988) fell by the wayside.
 The estimated population of 70 and weekend visitors (over 1000) seemed content with the ten minute voyage by boat.
 There are beaches on the island's south side (where the jetty is found) and the eastern and northern sides.

 Coochiemudlo Island has a church, a general store, a hall, a reserve, a surf life-saving club, a golf course, and a white-fella midden of car bodies near the rubbish dump.
 Tree protection regulations (1993) have improved the state of native vegetation.
-It is in Redland City.
+The island is in Redland City, and in 2011 it had a census population of 708.

 Moreton Bay has a substantial marine park (1993), with a highly varied ecology.
 Much of the shoreline is mudflat and mangrove, with off-shore sea grass beds, particularly near South Passage (between Moreton and Stradbroke Islands) and southwards from St Helena Island.
 The sea grass supported dugong herds which were fished until 1920.
 Whales were hunted (1952-62), and there are resident dolphin pods.
 The sea grass is a nursery for prawn populations.
 The mudflats, some of which are fertilised from sewage outlets, accommodate populations of migratory and water birds.